akshatrajsaxena/Inferaread-LLMBot/README.md

 ## Working
 - Uploading the Document
   The file is saved temporarily ```(e.g., /tmp/input.pdf)```.
-- Extractung Text from Document
+- Extractung Text from Document:
   For this purpose i used tools PyMuPDF.
 The PDF is parsed page-by-page.
 Text is extracted from each page while preserving layout and paragraph structure as much as possible.
 ```
 import fitz